Memory Layout of a C Program

 2. Declaration of large arrays

-Stack Memory has a limited size and thus it is not recommended to store large objects.
+Since the Stack has a limited memory size, it is advisable to avoid storing large objects.

 Stack Corruption